joshuataylor/etherpad-lite-jquery-plugin/README.md

 'showControls'     : false, // If you want to show controls IE bold, italic, etc.
-'showChat'         : false, // If you want to show the chat button or not 'showLineNumbers'  : false, // If you want to show the line numbers or not 'userName'         : 'unnamed', // The username you want to pass to the pad 'useMonospaceFont' : false, // Use monospaced fonts 'noColors'         : false, // Disable background colors on author text 'userColor'        : false, // The background color of this authors text in hex format IE #000
+'showChat'         : false, // If you want to show the chat button or not 'showLineNumbers'  : false, // If you want to show the line numbers or not 'username'         : 'unnamed', // The username you want to pass to the pad 'useMonospaceFont' : false, // Use monospaced fonts 'noColors'         : false, // Disable background colors on author text 'userColor'        : false, // The background color of this authors text in hex format IE #000